Varunpawar32/java-demo-programs/README.md

 # java-demo-programs
-this conatin some Java Demo Programs
+This conatin some Java Demo Programs that every one should know at the beginning.